Totoro700/PyTerm/docs/Hack_Into_PyTerm.md

 Same thing, but `cache.txt`

+If the cache is 1, that means you've ran PyTerm before, else it will be empty

 ## Color

 It's the same thing for color, go to `user_data` but then click the folder `settings`, then click `color.txt`

+`color.txt` will have two characters, the first is a number which will be the foreground/text color, second, is a letter ( `A` to `F` ) which defines the background color

 ## Prompt

+The default prompt is "`>`"

 Path: `user_data/settings/prompt.txt`